shivkumar-github/offline-codes/all in one dsa tracker/frontend/README.md

 # NOTE: check what is happening with cors and proxy

 # todo : question tags, note icon, note modal, revision of refresh

+# what do we need different for cp question details - rating display, update need revision function -  i Think we don't need another question details component.